arapoza/Character-Identifier/PBI's.md

 4. As a user, I need to be able to see my charcter's decimal unicode number, so that

-5. As a user, I need to be able to see my character's alpha entities , so that
+5. As a user, I need to be able to see my character's alpha entities , so that I can code the most common characters in HTML.

-6. As a user, I need to be able to see my character's hex entities, so that
+6. As a user, I need to be able to see my character's decimal enities, so that I can code the characters in HTML that don't have an alpha entity.

-7. As a user, I need to be able to see my character's decimal enities, so that
+7. As a user, I need to be able to see my character's hex entities, so that I can code the characters in HYML that don't have a decimal entity.

 8. As a user, I need to be able to see how to code my character in Java, so that we can use it in a java program